What Is Demand Gen? The Value & Supply Chain Interpretation

 Demand generation differs from traditional lead generation in that it takes a relationship-building view.

 Demand generation leverages long-term engagement to build brand-to-customer relationships.
-The three main drivers of demand generations are lead generation, demand capture, and pipeline acceleration.
+The three main drivers of demand generation are lead generation, demand capture, and pipeline acceleration.

 Lead generation generates brand awareness among potential customers and converts them to your database.
 Demand capture capitalizes on existing demand in the market.
 Brands utilize lower-funnel content and organic awareness tools, such as SEO.